BOLIB: Bilevel Optimization LIBrary of test problems: Introduction

+Our aim is to propose a computation-enabled library of test problems to help accelerate the development of numerical methods for bilevel programs in the form \eqref{P}.
+For the sake of clarity, note that the bilevel optimization problems in this library, that we classify into the following three categories, only involve continuous variables: \begin{itemize} \item \textit{Nonlinear bilevel programs}, which are problems in the form \eqref{P} with at least one of the functions involved being nonlinear. \item \textit{Linear bilevel programs} are problems in the form \eqref{P} with functions $F$, $f$, and all the components of $G$ and $g$ being linear. \item \textit{Simple bilevel programs} (term coined in \cite{DempeDinhDutta2010}) are optimization problems where the feasible set is partly defined by the optimal solution set of a second optimization problem.
+But unlike in \eqref{P}, the lower-level problem is not a parametric optimization problem.
+More precisely, a simple bilevel optimization has the form:

+where, similarly to \eqref{P}, $G :\mathbb{R}^{n_y} \rightarrow \mathbb{R}^{n_G}$ and $g :\mathbb{R}^{n_y} \rightarrow \mathbb{R}^{n_g}$ describe the upper-level and lower-level constraints, respectively, while the real-valued function $F$ (resp. $f$), defined $\mathbb{R}^{n_y}$, represents the upper-level (resp. lower-level) objective function.
+The expression ``simple bilevel program'' is used in \cite{LinXuYeOnSolving2014} to refer to bilevel optimization problems of the form \eqref{P}, where $y$ (resp. $x$) is not involved in the upper-level (resp. lower-level) constraints. \end{itemize}

+The main contributions of the library are three-fold.
+First, BOLIB provides MATLAB codes for 173 examples, including 138 nonlinear, 24 linear, and 11 simple bilevel programs, ready to be used to test numerical algorithms.
+Secondly, it puts together the true or best known solutions and the corresponding references for all the examples included.
+Hence, can serve as a benchmark platform for numerical accuracy evaluation for methods designed to solve problem \eqref{P}.
+Thirdly, all examples as well as their gradients and Hessians are programmed and stored in the MATLAB m-files.
+Thus, facilitating the use of the examples and corresponding derivatives in the implementation of numerical methods, where such information is necessary.

-The main goal that we hope to achieve with BOLIB is the acceleration of numerical software development for bilevel optimization, as it is our opinion that the level of expansion of applications of the problem has outpaced the development rate for numerical solvers, especially for the nonlinear class of the problem.
+To the best of our knowledge, this is the largest library of test examples for bilevel optimization, especially for the nonlinear class of the problem.
+It includes bilevel optimization problems from Colson's BIPA \cite{C02}, Leyffer's MacMPEC \cite{MacMPEC}, as well as from Mitsos and Barton's technical report \cite{MB06}.
+We would like to emphasize that the fundamental objective that we hope to achieve with BOLIB is the acceleration of numerical software development for bilevel optimization, as it is our opinion that the level of expansion of applications of the problem has outpaced the development rate for numerical solvers, especially for the nonlinear class of the problem.

+In the next section, we describe the library with details on the inputs and outputs of the codes, as well as some useful insights on the examples.
+In the subsequent section, a guideline is given on how to access the library.